 Pardoning Power of the President of India

-Question students often ask: Under which article of the Constitution of India the President has the power of pardon or remission?
+Question students often ask: Under which Article of the Constitution of India does the President have the power of pardon or remission?

 - by Court Martial;

 - against any law relating to a matter to which the executive power of the Union extends;

 - in which the sentence is one of death.

 Article 111 of the Constitution of India deals with the veto power of the President.
 A Bill is introduced in the Parliament after it is presented to the Indian President for approval.
 The President is free to either reject the Bill, return the Bill or withhold his assent to the Bill.
 The President’s choice over the Bill is called his Veto Power.

 1. What Are the Discretionary Powers of the President of India